Content Management Systems

 Why we recommend the SilverStripe CMS

-- It's an open-source CMS, which means that it's free.
-Proprietary CMSs can cost hundreds or even thousands of dollars to purchase and use.
+- It's a free, open-source CMS.
+Proprietary CMSs can cost hundreds or even thousands of dollars.

-- As an open-source CMS, SilverStripe has many thousands of users around the world.
-This means that any bugs in the system are spotted by users very rapidly and are also fixed very rapidly - either by users who then share the fix with the rest of the SilverStripe community, or by the SilverStripe team themselves.
-There is also a ready-made pool of testers, all of whom know and use the product on a daily basis.
+- SilverStripe has many thousands of users around the world.
+This means that any bugs in the system are spotted and fixed very rapidly - either by users who then share the fix with the rest of the SilverStripe community, or by the SilverStripe team themselves.

 - SilverStripe is a Kiwi product, with its main offices in Wellington.
-We know the guys who developed SilverStripe quite well, and can go directly to them for answers or solutions if we have any questions or special requests.
+We can go directly to SilverStripe for answers or solutions if we have any questions or special requests.

-- SilverStripe is written in PHP, which is a common programming language.
-There are many PHP developers out there, which means that any future developments or upgrades to the structure and/or functionality of the site could be handled by any one of many developers.
+- SilverStripe is written in PHP, which is a common programming language used by many developers.
 You wouldn't be tied to WebWeaver for future work on the site if you didn't want to be.

 - SilverStripe is very economical in its handling of the code required to integrate templates.
-If I look at one of my HTML templates after it's been integrated into SilverStripe, I can very easily identify my code, because it's not drowning in a sea of developer code - it's still pretty much intact.
-This means that any future upgrades and alterations to existing page templates is a relatively painless and straightforward process for both the front-end developer and the backend programmer - unlike some other CMSs such as Drupal which produce masses of bloated code during integration, making it hard to refactor.
+This means that any future upgrades and template alterations is a relatively straightforward process for both the front-end developer and the backend programmer - unlike some other CMSs such as Drupal which produce masses of bloated code during integration, making it hard to refactor.

 - SilverStripe allows the integration of absolutely any design into the CMS.
-There is no design that can't be integrated successfully into SilverStripe.
 There are many CMSs that do not allow this level of flexibility - Plone, for example, is infamous for its extreme inflexibility in terms of the layout and structure of template designs; and WordPress themed sites are equally tricky to re-design.

 - SilverStripe requires no understanding of HTML in order to use it in WYSIWYG mode, but for those editors that do know some HTML, the system has an HTML mode that allows much more detailed styling and editing of pages as required.

 - SilverStripe allows a wide range of editor-controlled elements to be incorporated into the website by the web developer - so that elements such as thumbnail and text layouts, forms and Google maps, and complex pages such as the homepage can easily be updated and edited without the need for the editor to write HTML or CSS by hand.
-Many dynamic features such as the automatic creation and updating of the site map page and automatic compiling of section homepages from child page summaries can also be programmed into the CMS.
-This cuts down on the work your editors need to do, while at the same time improving the usability of the website for your visitors, and is a major benefit of SilverStripe over software programs such as Dreamweaver and Contribute.
+This is a major benefit of SilverStripe over software programs such as Dreamweaver and Contribute.